xblondel-alg/search_logs/README.md

 ## API

 The API uses Flask and Werkzeug.
 Werkzeug being a development platform, additional deployment options would be needed to ship to production, to use a production-ready web server (such as nginx).

+We expose the two requested routes:

+- `GET /1/queries/count/<DATE_PREFIX>`
+- `GET /1/queries/popular/<DATE_PREFIX>?size=<SIZE>`

+In this version, we did not pay much attention to the route structure.
+Most notably, versions are hardcoded in the route names.